karshingupta/Predictive-Modeling/README.md

-# Simulation for global energy usage
+# Simulation of Global Health Based on Energy Usage
+eirfiefriejfiefjiefe